department-of-veterans-affairs/va.gov-team/teams/vsp/teams/product-dev-support/product-outlines/support-KPI-tracking.md

 ### KPIs
 - % of customer support requests that are logged with standardized labels and fields
 - % of responses to customer support requests that are automated
+- time it takes to compile customer support reports

 #### Baseline KPI Values
 * _Baseline values for those most critical metrics.
 These may come from other systems other than VA.gov e.g. eBenefits._

 ### OKRs
-VSP Q3 2020 O5: All Key Performance Indicators (KPIs) for VSP teams are measured and shared openly across VSP teams and with VA/DEPO.
+- VSP Q3 2020 Objective: All Key Performance Indicators (KPIs) for VSP teams are measured and shared openly across VSP teams and with VA/DEPO.
-100% VSP KPIs are published on a public dashboard
+- KR: 100% VSP KPIs are published on a public dashboard

 ---